stefur/flow/README.md

 ## Features
 - Cycle the focused tags, either to next or previous tag.
+- Toggle tags.
+If chosen tag is already focused, toggle to previous tag instead.

 ## Installation from source
 1. Make sure you've got Rust installed.
 Either via your distributions package manager or [`rustup`](https://rustup.rs/).